 How Parents Can Support Teens to Find Purpose

-Parents can help teens uncover a sense of purpose and meaning by encouraging them to go toward what lights them up.
+Parents can help uncover a purpose driven life for teens by encouraging them to go toward what lights them up.
 As a result, teens will find their passion through discovering and exploring new things.
 That might mean traveling abroad, volunteering, or taking healthy risks, such as acting or going on an outdoor adventure.

 In addition, parents can assure their teens that they will find their own unique gifts and strengths.
 But, at the same time, parents need to step out of the way and let teens make decisions about what matters to them.
 The way a teen defines success and meaning in life might be different from the way their parents define those things.